Latest SpaceX Starlink satellite launch sets another flight record

-SpaceX on Tuesday sent another batch of Starlink broadband satellites on their way to orbit from Florida, along with a few Earth-observing metal birds, and made history once again in the process.
+SpaceX sent another batch of Starlink broadband satellites on their way to orbit from Florida on Tuesday, along with a few Earth-observing metal birds, and made history once again in the process.

 The Falcon 9 booster that Elon Musk's space company used for the ride share had previously flown on three Starlink missions and on two commercial satellite delivery gigs.
 That means its flight this week was its sixth, a new mark for a single orbital rocket.